jbakse/p5.party/public/examples/stickies/README.md

-# drag
+# stickies

-Create and arrange items on a shared chart.
+Create and arrange notes on a board.

 - **click create** to craete a new card
 - **drag** to move an item